 This YouTube video, done by a professional groomer, gives a step by step description on Murray, a well-groomed Goldendoodle, of how you can keep your dog’s coat in top condition between grooming sessions.
 It’s a little long but gives enough detail that you’ll be able to keep your Goldendoodle in tip-top shape, saving everyone, including your dog, stress, and worry at the groomers.

 Goldendoodle Coat Types

 Since a Goldendoodle is a cross between a golden retriever and a poodle, their hair is a combination of both breeds.
 Some will have straight, wavy fur very like a golden retriever which needs to be kept brushed and combed to avoid mats, while others will have short curls all over their body like a poodle, and anything in between.

-You should brush your dog every day, keep the coat trimmed, and clip their nails regularly.
+You should brush your dog every day, keep the coat trimmed, and clip or grind their nails regularly.
 The Goldendoodle’s coat has multiple layers so you will need to brush not just the top layer but also down to the undercoat.

 Tangles and Mats

 The curlier the coat, the more attention it will need.
 Curly hair should be kept neatly trimmed especially around the face and legs to avoid tangles and mats, which take a lot of time and effort to untangle.
 They might even need to be shaved off with a clipper tool.

 If you try to brush them out yourself, be aware that mats are very sensitive against your dog’s skin and your dog may become jumpy or anxious if you pull at them with a brush.
 Take your time and go gently.
 Just think of how you might feel if someone tried to pull at your tangled hair rapidly with a brush because your dog will be feeling the same way, and have a hard time understanding it.

 Tips for Brushing a Goldendoodle at Home